 The Autel MP906 offers the widest compatibility, supporting even OBD1 vehicles made as far back as 1987.
-There is a small caveat to this, however, as not all brands are supported for all functions.
+However, there is a small caveat to this as not all brands are supported for all functions.
 EU coding, in particular, is not available for select manufacturers.

 Software and Updates

 One important consideration with a battery-operated OBDII scan tool is that you’re limited by how long the battery lasts.
-One recurring complaint against the Autel DS808 is that the battery dies quick with regular use.
-Some users report it stopped holding a charge in as little as 4-5 months of daily use—something to keep in mind if you want the freedom of battery operation.
+One recurring complaint against the Autel DS808 is that the battery dies quickly with regular use.
+Some users report it stopped holding a charge in as little as 4-5 months of daily use—something to keep in mind if you want battery operation freedom.

 Both the Autel MS906 and the Autel MP808 have high marks for long-term reliability.
 The rubberized housing is rugged and unlikely to be damaged by regular wear and tear.
 Overall, it’s a good investment for any repair shop.